kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECKS.md

 External checks are configured using `khcheck` custom resources.
 These `khchecks` can create pods from any Kuberhealthy check image the user specifies.
 Pods are created in the namespace that their `khcheck` was placed into.
 A list of pre-made checks that you can easily enable are listed [in the external checks registry](../docs/EXTERNAL_CHECKS_REGISTRY.md).

+As soon as your `khcheck` resource is applied to the cluster, Kuberhealthy will begin running it.
+If a change is made, Kuberhealthy will shut down any active checks gracefully and restart them with the updated configuration.

 ### `khcheck` Anatomy

 A `khcheck` looks like this: